Roboy/roboy_smells/e_nose/README.md

 ### Processing Methods & Standardization Types

-Having a list of `Measurement` objects you usually want to standardize them and use the data in log space.
+Having a list of `Measurement` objects you usually want to standardize them and use the data in log space (default).

 Standardization should be done using the given method in `data_processing.py`:
 ```python